Let’s talk about free play. As children start preschool earlier and earlier and play becomes less of a priority, we see the backlash.

 At the end of the day, free and unstructured play with your little one helps not only their cognitive and developmental growth, but it also strengthens your bond with them.

-Tell us in the comments what your favorite kind of free play is with your child.
+Tell us in the comments what your favorite kind of free play for kids is.
 Let’s share ideas!

 - Educational TV shows for kids